Bharawas: British colonial era: Bharawas cantonment

-Bharawas district and cantonment: In 1804-05, British created a new district of Bharawas, and in 1805-06, they established a cantonment at Bharawas about 7 km from Rewari.
+Bharawas district and cantonment: In 1804–05, British created a new district of Bharawas, and in 1805–06, they established a cantonment at Bharawas about 7 km from Rewari.
 In 1818, Bharawas district was disbanded and its headquarter was relocated to Jharsa in Gurugaon, forming Gurugaon as a new district for the first time.
 In 1821, Bharawas Cantonment too was abandoned, the civil quarters were relocated to Nasirabad in Ajmer and cavalry to Gurgaon which was named as the Hidayatpur Cantonment.
 Gurgaon was merely a village till 1818.
-At Bharawas, there are now remains of two ruinous gun powder magazines and a cemetery with dilapidated smaller tombs, tomb stones and graves.
+At Bharawas, there are now remains of two ruinous gunpowder magazines and a cemetery with dilapidated smaller tombs, tomb stones and graves.
 In the aftermath of Indian Rebellion of 1857, a temporary garrison was also setup near Rewari after Rao Tula Ram and his cousin Rao Gopal Dev forces were defeated.

 It now lies in ruins.
 After the annexation of Gurugram in 1803, the headquarters of civil offices of the district were at Bharawas near Rewari.
 Gurgaon was then a cavalry station to check the troops of Begum Samru of Jharsa.
 After the cession of the Ajmer territory the British frontier moved from Haryana to southern Rajasthan, the Bharawas force was transferred to Nasirabad near Ajmer and civil offices were shifted to Gurugram which was made a new district headquarter in 1821.
 There are British graves mostly without any epitaph, including that of a dog.

 World wars and 1971 Indo-Pakistan war

 One of the three highest decorated Indian Naval officers, Commodore Babru Bhan Yadav, was born on 14 September 1928 in the village of Bharawas in the British district of Rewari near Delhi which is now in the state of Haryana.
 He was the first Indian Navy Officer to be awarded the Maha Vir Chakra (MVC) in 1972 for his actions of bravery and gallantry in the Indo-Pakistani War of 1971.
-He was also the first Indian Navy officer to be granted the MVC, which is the country’s second highest gallantry award, and given for acts of gallantry in the face of enemy, whether on land, at sea or in the air.
+He was also the first Indian Navy officer to be granted the MVC, which is the country's second highest gallantry award, and given for acts of gallantry in the face of enemy, whether on land, at sea or in the air.
 His father, late Major Bhagwan Singh Yadav, was awarded the MBE and had taken part in both the World wars.